thongdang2708/Spring-Boot-Product-Store-Project/README.md

 # Spring-Boot-Product-Store-Project
 Product Store with Authorization and Authentication with Spring Boot + Spring Data JPA + Spring Security + MySQL

-Due to high charge costs for AWS services, database is no longer hosted on AWS RDS.
+Warning: Due to high charge costs for AWS services, database is no longer hosted on AWS RDS.
 I built on Docker instead.

 Image in Postman testing: